ErrantThinking/errantthinking.github.io/content/adventure_town/index.md

         - https://rpggeek.com/rpg/26952/blades-in-the-dark
     - Spire, 2018
         - The spire is a city
-    - Kingdom,
+    - Kingdom, 2013
         - A game for creating kingdoms and their stories
-        - Can be used with Microscope with some work.
+        - Can be used with Microscope with some work, by the same author Ben Robbins.
     - His Majesty the Worm 2024--
         - Features both procedural generation for mega dungeons and mega cities.
         - https://rpggeek.com/rpg/107191/his-majesty-the-worm